cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 ###Patient Controlled Epidural Analgesia
 * May be run with a background infusion
 * Reduced need for intervention
-* e.g. Bupivacaine 0.125% with 2μg/ml fentanyl:
+* e.g. Ropivacaine 0.2% with 2μg/ml fentanyl:
-    * 6ml/hr background
-    * 6ml patient demand bolus, Q15 minute lockout
+    * 5ml patient demand bolus, Q15 minute lockout

 ###Catheter Removal
 Removal of an epidural can occur when: